-It’s clear that for the majority of Henderson, Owensboro, and Hartford residents, the most important aspect of flossing is simply that you do it every single day.
+It’s clear that for the majority of Philpot, Owensboro, and Hartford residents, the most important aspect of flossing is simply that you do it every single day.
 However, many dental patients find that trying out a few different types of floss helps them to establish the habit and get the flossing comfort they desire.

 Let’s take a look at some of the most common types of dental floss found in Owensboro area drugstores.